 Crew members hauled all 210 bags of gravel—over 10,000 pounds of material—from the street to the backyard.
 The bags were emptied throughout the project area, then the gravel was leveled using rakes and shovels.

-Water was lightly sprayed on the surface of the gravel, then Harry moved the compactor back and forth over the entire surface of the gravel area several times.
+Water was lightly sprayed on the surface of the gravel, then Harry pushed the compactor back and forth over the entire surface of the gravel area several times.

 Crew members adjusted the transitions between paved and gravel surfaces by adding more gravel and hand tamping it to avoid breaking the concrete with heavy machinery.